Best automated cat toys 2024 to keep your furry friend entertained

 The ball – given its natural shape – can roll 360-degrees but it does so erratically to keep your cat alert.
 It has three interaction modes (normal, passive and gentle) and upon being turned on, it will automatically move, shake or bounce depending on the mode it's been set to.

 The surface of the Cheerbe cat ball is made of synthetic fiber that's furry to the touch, making it comfortable to play with.
-We love that it offers 10 minutes of active play and then goes in to rest mode for 30 minutes to ensure your fur baby has a good play-rest balance and doesn't become overstimulated.
+There are three modes to choose from and we love that one of them offers 10 minutes of active play and then goes in to rest mode for 30 minutes to ensure your cat has a good play-rest balance and doesn't become overstimulated.

 Thanks to the built-in intelligent motion sensor, the Cheerble light up ball is able to reverse itself and move away when hitting an obstacle or tight spots, so you don't need to worry about it becoming stuck, and while we don't recommend it for use on carpets, it works beautifully on wooden flooring.